napronald/GI-Cancer-MSI-CCNet-MIL/README.md

 # GI-Cancer-MSI-CCNet-MIL
 This repository contains the code for the paper "Contrastive Pre-Training and Multiple Instance Learning for Predicting Tumor Microsatellite Instability" (EMBC 2024).
-The project focuses on enhancing microsatellite instability (MSI) prediction in Whole Slide Image (WSI) analysis of gastrointestinal cancers through a two-stage weakly supervised methodod.
+The project focuses on enhancing microsatellite instability (MSI) prediction in Whole Slide Image (WSI) analysis of gastrointestinal cancers through a two-stage weakly supervised methodology.

 ## Overview
 We propose a framework that integrates Multiple Instance Learning (MIL) with a Contrastive Clustering Network (CCNet) for feature extraction.
 The method leverages the synergy of these approaches to significantly improve MSI classification accuracy, surpassing existing methods in the field.